Ball-Man/monospace/README.md

 ### The game
 A modern reinterpretation of the great classic space invaders.
 Destroy aliens until the target score is 0, receive a powerup, repeat.

+#### How to play
+Drag on the screen to move the ship (touching the ship directly is not required).
+Autofire is always on.
+Drag the ship on a box to automatically collect and use the corresponding powerup.
+On win/unix machines, use the mouse as if it was your finger.

 ### Why
 Mainly an experiment, testing SDL on android coupled with my library [desper](https://github.com/Ball-Man/desper).